 Therefore, the question is, which hits the lats more effectively?

-Pull ups emphasize shoulder adduction as the overhand (pronated) grip makes it easier to perform adduction.
-Chin ups, on the other hand, place more emphasis on shoulder extension.
+Pull ups emphasize shoulder adduction due the overhand (pronated) grip flaring out your arms.
+Chin ups, on the other hand, place more emphasis on shoulder extension due to your arms being tucked to your sides.

-So, for the upper lats, a close grip chin up is best, and for the mid-to-lower lats, a wide-grip pull up is best.
+So, for the mid-to-lower part of the lats, a close grip chin up is best, and for the upper-to-mid part of the lats, a wide-grip pull up is best.

-All in all, doing both pull ups and chin ups will allow you to recruit the most muscle fibers in your entire latissimus dorsi, leading to the best possible lat development.
+All in all, you should do both pull ups and chin ups.
+Doing both pull ups and chin ups will allow you to recruit the most muscle fibers in your entire latissimus dorsi, leading to the best possible lat development.

 The main function of the traps is to retract the scapula.
 This applies to the upper, middle and lower traps.
 The upper lats also raise the scapular (i.e. shoulder shrugs) and the lower lat fibers depress the scapular (pull the scapular down - opposite of shoulder shrugs).